Concordance of Seifert surfaces: Introduction

+The main result of this paper will now be stated.
+The notation $S^3\backslash\backslash K\p$ means the compact manifold obtained from $S^3$ by removing the interior of a regular neighborhood of the knot $K\p$.
+Recall that the \textit{Haken number} \cite{Haken} of a compact 3-manifold $M$ is the maximum number of compact, connected, properly embedded, \inc, boundary incompressible, pairwise non-parallel surfaces in $M$.\\

 \begin{thm}Let $F$ be a Seifert surface for a knot $K$ in $S^3$.
 Assume that $F$ is not a disk.
-Then $F$ is concordant to a Seifert surface $F\p$ for a knot $K\p$ such that {(\alph{enumi})} \begin{enumerate} \item $K\p$ is hyperbolic, \item $S^3-K\p$ has arbitrarily large Haken number, \item $S^3-K\p$ has arbitrarily large volume, and \item there is a map of pairs $f:(S^3,K\p)\rightarrow (S^3,K)$ which induces an epimorphism $f_*:\pi_1(S^3-K\p)\rightarrow \pi_1(S^3-K)$. \end{enumerate} \end{thm}
+Then $F$ is concordant to a Seifert surface $F\p$ for a knot $K\p$ such that {(\alph{enumi})} \begin{enumerate} \item $K\p$ is hyperbolic, \item $S^3\backslash\backslash K\p$ has arbitrarily large Haken number, \item $S^3-K\p$ has arbitrarily large volume, and \item there is a map of pairs $f:(S^3,K\p)\rightarrow (S^3,K)$ which induces an epimorphism $f_*:\pi_1(S^3-K\p)\rightarrow \pi_1(S^3-K)$. \end{enumerate} \end{thm}

 The paper is organized as follows.
 Section 2 reviews some basic material.
 Section 3 proves that every non-disk Seifert surface for a knot can be put in a certain standard position.
 Section 4 uses standard position to prove (a).
 Section 5 proves (b).
 The proof that (b) implies (c) follows from a more general result, that a set of finite volume hyperbolic 3-manifolds with unbounded Haken numbers has unbounded volumes.
 This fact appears to be ``quasi-known'' but the author does not know a precise reference in the literature and so gives a simple proof in the Appendix.
 Section 6 proves (d).
 Section 7 considers the question of whether Seifert surface concordance implies the invariance of more than just the union of the sets of invariants of concordance and $S$-equivalence.
-It rules out two candidates.
-It shows by example that although the Alexander polynomial is an invariant of Seifert surface concordance its categorification, knot Floer homology, is not.
-The same example also shows that neither is the Jones polynomial.\\
+It shows by example that although the Alexander polynomial is an invariant of Seifert surface concordance its categorification, knot Floer homology, is not. \\